 Distinguishing Between Garnet Species and Varieties

 Ugrandite Garnet gems are easily distinguished from one another.
 The 3 species and multiple varieties generally do not simultaneously overlap in color, refractive index and magnetic susceptibility.
 For example, Green Grossular has a different color than orange Hessonite; Hessonite doesn’t share the same colors or brilliance with Mali Garnet; and Mali Garnet doesn’t have the high refractive index and magnetic susceptibility of Demantoid or brown Andradite.
-Perhaps the most difficult distinction we might have to make among Ugrandites is between sub-varieties of Green Grossular: is it Tsavorite with moderate to strong green color, or Merelani with light green color?
+Perhaps the most difficult distinction we might have to make among Ugrandites is between the color variations of the Green Grossular variety: i.e. should we refer to a gem as Tsavorite with moderate green color, or Merelani with light green color?

 Rhodolite: Although Rhodolite is known for its purple color, distinguishing it from other Pyropes with purple color (purple Pastels, purple Malayas and purple Color Change Garnets) can be problematic.
 The primary composition range of the Rhodolite variety overlaps the composition ranges of four other Pyrope varieties: Standard Pyrope, Malaya Garnet, Pastel Pyrope and Color Change Pyrope.
 Without a comprehensive chemical analysis to reveal the minor composition of individual gems, we must at times rely on visual appearance (hue, tone, color change or color shift) to distinguish gems of some Pyrope varieties from Rhodolite.